‘Teen Mom 2’ Update: What Has Jenelle Evans’ Ex Nathan Griffith Been Up To?

 — Nathan J. Griffith (@GroundLevelUp) January 13, 2017

-Per Wet Paint, despite the fact that the latest episode of Teen Mom 2 made it seem like Nathan wanted to get back with Jenelle again – he made it clear he wasn’t interested.
+Per Wet Paint, despite the fact that the latest episode of Teen Mom 2 made it seem like Nathan wanted to get back with Jenelle again, he made it clear he wasn’t interested.

-The real question is – how do you feel about Nathan Griffith?
+The real question is, how do you feel about Nathan Griffith?
 Do you think he spends too much time partying and not enough time with his son?
-What do you think about Jenelle and her new significant other David cussing in front of the children?
+What do you think about Jenelle and her new significant other, David, cussing in front of the children?
 Share your thoughts with us in the comment’s section found down below.

 [Featured Image by Nathan Griffith/Twitter]